All Episodes

 alex jones

-We've got so much to cover.
+We got so much to cover.

-Guys, get that head of Pfizer clip we played, like, Monday or maybe Sunday.
+Guys, get that head of Pfizer clip we played like Monday or maybe Sunday.

 Get that short 45-second clip ready when we come back from break.

-Unlike mainstream media, when we say something, we're going to show it to you.
+So we want to, unlike mainstream media, when we say something, we're going to show it to you.

 jordan holmes